 The Vermont Early Childhood Fund (VECF) is a BBF initiative to support creative solutions that will improve the well-being of children (prenatal-age 8), families, as well as the Vermont communities in which they live.

 Each year BBF Regional Early Childhood Councils, the early childhood experts within communities, identify two key issues impacting children and families in each of Vermont’s 12 regions.
 Recognizing the expertise of Regional Councils and in order to use the funds most effectively, the Vermont Early Childhood Fund uses these regional priorities to guide the investment.
 Eligible projects address at least one of the regional priorities identified by the BBF Regional Early Childhood Council and support the vision stated in Vermont’s Early Childhood Action Plan (VECAP).

-Building Bright Futures is grateful to the Sunflower Fund at the Vermont Community Foundation and the private donor who has made this fund possible for 2022.
-Please subscribe to our newsletter to be the first to know about future funding opportunities (and more!)Apply Now to the Vermont Early Childhood Fund Application Process and FAQ Cover Page Template Budget Template (Google Sheet) 9.19.22 Information Session Recording
+Building Bright Futures is grateful to the Sunflower Fund at the Vermont Community Foundation for making this fund possible for 2023.
+Please subscribe to our newsletter to be the first to know about future funding opportunities (and more!)

-Stay up to date on News + Events.
+Stay up to date on news + events.

-Please check your email for a confirmation email.
+Please check your inbox for a confirmation email.